mossbanay/Psychology-3-4/Notes/U4AOS1.md

 ## Classical conditioning

-Classical conditioning first researched in 1899 by Ivan Pavlov, a Russian physiologist.
+Classical conditioning was first researched in 1899 by Ivan Pavlov, a Russian physiologist.
+Classical conditioning refers to a type of learning that occurs through the **repeated association** of two (or more) different stimuli.

 ### Key components in classical conditioning